Yōga: Japanese reaction against Yōga

 In the 1880s, the general reaction against Westernization and the growth in popularity and strength of the Nihonga movement caused the temporary decline of Yōga.
 The Kobu Bijutsu Gakkō was forced to close in 1883, and when the Tokyo Bijutsu Gakkō (the forerunner of the Tokyo National University of Fine Arts and Music) was established in 1887, only Nihonga subjects were taught.

 However, in 1889, the Meiji Bijutsukai (Meiji Fine Arts Society) was established by Yōga artists, and in 1893, the return of Kuroda Seiki from his studies in Europe gave fresh impetus to the Yōga genre, with the establishment of the Hakuba-kai (White Horse Society).
 From 1896, a Yōga department was added to the curriculum of the Tokyo Bijutsu Gakkō, and from that point onwards, Yōga has been an accepted component of Japanese painting.
+Later yōga art societies in Japan included Shunyo-kai art society (related to Nihon Bijutsuin), Teikoku Bijutsuin (the Imperial Fine Arts Academy), and the Nika Association.

 Since that time, Yōga and Nihonga have been the two main divisions of modern Japanese painting.
 This division is reflected in education, the mounting of exhibitions, and the identification of artists.
 However, in many cases Nihonga artists also adopted realistic Western painting techniques, such as perspective and shading.
 Because of this tendency to synthesize, although Nihonga forms a distinct category within the Japanese annual Nitten exhibitions, in recent years, it has become increasingly difficult to draw a distinct separation in either techniques or materials between Nihonga and Yōga.

-Declining of Yōga
+Decline

 During the Pacific War, Yōga’s oil painters used the Western style for highlighting the Japanese War effort.
-In the post-war, Yōga was perceived as a conservative style linked to the Japanese establishment of the prewar.
+In the post-war era, Yōga was perceived as a conservative style linked to the prewar Japanese establishment.